Curvature tensor of smoothable Alexandrov spaces

 \subsection{Dual curvature tensor}

 The curvature of Riemannian manifold $M$ is usually described by a tensor of valence 4 that will be denoted by $\Rm$.
-We will use a \emph{dual curvature tensor} --- a curvature tensor written in a dual form that is denoted by $\Qm$; it is a tensor field of valence $2\cdot(m-2)$ defined the following way:
+We will use a \emph{dual curvature tensor} --- a curvature tensor written in a dual form that will be denoted by $\Qm$; it is a tensor field of valence $2\cdot(m-2)$ defined the following way: